ragoragino/raft/Readme.md

-01.09.2019:
-- continue implementing cluster manager that will have all the information about the other nodes and will do the aggregate RPC calls
+22.09.2019:
+- validate the code
-- continue impementing individual handlers for roles, follower, candidate and leader
+- continue implementing BroadcastHeartbat for the leader
+- add proper debug logging